shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     <aside class="notes">
         <b>We are going to add the shadow DOM to the component MyNameIs that we saw earlier.</b>
         <ul>
-            <li>First we attach the shadow DOM to our component in an opened mode.</li>
-            <li>There are two modes, opened and closed.
-In the open mode you can access the shadow root from the outside.
-The shadow root is the node that encapsulates your component</li>
+            <li>First we use attachShadow method to create the shadowRoot, which is the node that encapsulates your component.
+There are two modes, opened and closed.
+In the open mode you can access the shadow root from the outside, in the closed mode you cannot.</li>
             <li>Then when we refer to the dom, we need to refer to the shadow root but the rest is the same</li>
         </ul>
         <b>Let's see a demo</b>